AndyA13/Tournament/README.md

 TODO:
-- Break down the fixtures to show per team
-- Allow edit of team
-- Make sure all actions are in appropriate controller.
+- Updating a fixture from the team page returns to the main fixtures screen.
 - Add login and create front view page for non-authorized users.